-If a site is free from significant ferrous contamination, a Non-intrusive UXO Magnetometer can be used to detect sub-surface ferrous anomalies.
-Because the detector is walked across the surface, the ground isn’t disturbed making it a quick and effective way of surveying a site.
+If a site is free from significant ferrous contamination, a non-intrusive UXO magnetometer can be used to detect sub-surface ferrous anomalies.
+The detector is walked across the surface, so the ground isn’t disturbed making it a quick and effective way of surveying a site.
 This geophysical survey ‘non-intrusive’ approach is an effective, tested and reliable way of reducing risk.

 The survey is undertaken by a specialist two-person team, either walkover or vehicle mounted.
 Data from each survey is logged and sent back to the geophysical team for processing and interpretation.

 Our bespoke software allows a ‘false colour’ map of the site to be produced showing all ferrous anomalies.
 The data can be filtered to permit the modelling and selection of discreet targets.
 From this, a coordinated ‘target list’ is produced of anomalies which model similar to buried UXO.
 These are recommended for physical investigation.

 The survey is very effective on ground which is relatively ‘clean’ and which does not contain too much background ferrous contamination.
 Areas with significant amounts of Made Ground such as ‘brownfield’ sites, which have either been previously developed or in-filled, are often too contaminated.
 Scrap and materials such as brick, clinker, rebar and reinforced concrete impede the accurate detection of potential UXO.
 Certain surface features such as chain link fencing, vehicles and pylons can also influence the data collection.
 The depth that the survey is effective to is also a consideration.
 If deep intrusive piles are planned, an Intrusive UXO Magnetometer Survey would always likely be more appropriate.
 Contact Us to find out more about this type of survey.